aaru-dps/Aaru/CONTRIBUTING.md

 talk with a USB devices your pull request must implement calls both to `WinUsb` and `libusb`.

 ### Patronizing
-If you want to donate money you can become a patron at https://www.patreon.com/DiscImageChef
+If you want to donate money you can become a patron at https://www.patreon.com/Aaru

-This money will be used to get more hardware on which to test DiscImageChef.
+This money will be used to get more hardware on which to test Aaru.

 ### Donating
 You may donate us one of the [devices we need](NEEDED.md).